William-Laverty/William-Laverty/README.md

 ## 🌟 Projects
 Here are some of the projects I've worked on:

+- [ML-Student-Performance-Predictor](https://github.com/William-Laverty/ML-Student-Performance-Predictor) - Experience the future of education with the Student Performance Predictor, using Machine Learning's Linear Regression technique to forecast student achievements with precision.
 - [MemoryTide](https://github.com/William-Laverty/MemoryTide) - A photo-sharing app that uses AI-based sorting to help friends share pictures from group events.
 - [MarineMission](https://github.com/William-Laverty/Marine-Mission-WWDC23) - A innovative and engaging game created for my WWDC23 Swift Student Challenge submission.
 - [Fiverr AutoRefresh](https://github.com/William-Laverty/Fiverr-AutoRefresh) - Fiverr AutoRefresh keeps your Fiverr account active and online 24/7 by reloading your seller dashboard at regular intervals.